nazmul-prince/covid19-graph/README.md

 # covid19-graph
-A simple application to show the statics of corona situation for all over the world.
+A simple application to show the statistics of corona situation for all over the world.
+Used spring boot along with vaadin 10 as the frontend.
+To determine the country from the IP adress I've used GeoLite2-City.mmdb file downloaded from https://dev.maxmind.com/geoip/geoip2/geolite2.
+Used MVP as the design architecture and tried to keep the implementation as object oriented as possible.